favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 - coverage checks for desired target IPs
 - stale-item deletion during list reconciliation
 - comment-aware warnings about managed items
-- `DELETE_ON_STOP` in active cleanup scope
+- `DELETE_ON_STOP`

 Unmatched items are invisible to WAF mutation logic, so the updater may create a new managed item even if an unmanaged item already covers the target IP address.

 ### WAF Instantiation

-WAF instantiates the unified reconciliation model with these resource-specific rules:
+WAF instantiates the reconciliation algorithm with these resource-specific rules:

 - the resource unit is `(list, IP family)`
 - a managed item satisfies a desired target when it covers that desired target IP